Eywek/blog/_posts/2022-09-25-build-workflow-validation-system.md

 date:   2022-09-25
 ---

-I'm currently working as a Lead core engineer at [Reelevant](https://reelevant.com), we're building a martech product which help companies to generate individualized contents at scale.
+I'm currently working as a Lead core engineer at [Reelevant](https://reelevant.com), we're building a mar-tech product which help companies to generate individualized contents at scale.

-Our customers have a large amount of data on their clients (tracking website navigation, shop purchases, recommandations…), we store those data for them and allow them to, based on data, generate the right and unique content for each client.
+Our customers have a large amount of data on their clients (tracking website navigation, shop purchases, recommendations…), we store those data for them and allow them to, based on data, generate the right and unique content for each client.

-Those data are unique for each customer we have, which add complexity to using them, each source have is own fields, his own available filters… everything must be dynamic.
+Those data are unique for each customer we have, which add complexity to using them, each source has is own fields, his own available filters… everything must be dynamic.

-The solution, to generate and show the right content, is to provide a workflow builder where our customers could build a complex workflow with their business logic, based on their data.
+To help them generate and show the right content, we provide a workflow builder where they can build a complex workflow with their business logic, based on their data.

 ## Our workflow system

-We've designed a workflow engine that run workflow defined by a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) where we have 3 different type of [vertices](https://en.wikipedia.org/wiki/Vertex_(graph_theory)):
+We've designed a workflow engine that is running workflows defined by a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) where we have 3 different type of [vertices](https://en.wikipedia.org/wiki/Vertex_(graph_theory)):
 - Data vertices in charge of retrieving data from our customer configured data sources
-- Logic vertices in charge of splitting the workflow in multiple branch based on business logic (i.e. conditions on data, A/B testing...)
+- Logic vertices in charge of splitting the workflow in multiple branch based on business logic (e.g. conditions on data, A/B testing...)
 - Output vertices in charge of generating a content

 Our workflow engine:
-- is able to retrieve data with business logic defined by the customer (i.e. some filters on a specific category, get seen products...)
+- is able to retrieve data with business logic defined by the customer (e.g. some filters on a specific category, get seen products...)
-- is able to use data to retrieve more data (i.e. get a product recommendation based on the latest category seen by the client),
+- is able to use data to retrieve more data (e.g. get a product recommendation based on the latest category seen by the client),
-- is able to do condition on data (do we found a seen product? is the client seeing the content between 23 sept. and 26 sept.?)
+- is able to do condition on data (e.g. do we found a seen product? is the client seeing the content between 23 sept. and 26 sept.?)
-- is able to use data to generate a content (show the latest seen product image)
+- is able to use data to generate a content (e.g. show the latest seen product image)

 ## Our requirements